rackerlabs/support-how-to/content/how-to/dedicated-hosting/add-new-vpn-user-myrackspace-portal/index.md

    refresh your browser, the ticket, *Create New VPN User on Firewall Request (from template)*, is in **Confirm Solved** status.

-10. Retrieve the password for your new VPN user by opening the ticket.
-The password is in the most recent comment.
+**Step 11.** Retrieve the password for your new VPN user by opening the ticket.
+The
+    password is in the most recent comment.

    {{<image src="image002.jpeg" alt="" title="">}}